How Often Should You Reboot Your Router?

 Step 6: Tap End Time and select a time and day when the plug resumes power to the router.

-A router reboot or reset depends on the situation.
-These terms have different meanings, although they’re used synonymously when referring to network troubleshooting.
+A reboot or reset depends on the situation.
+Although they’re used synonymously when referring to network troubleshooting, these terms have different meanings.

 - Clears out the memory